dbbs-lab/bsb-daint/README.md

     cd ~
     git clone https://github.com/dbbs-lab/scaffold-daint

-To install the scaffold stack into your user directory use the helper script `~/scaffold-daint/helpers/scaffold-install.sh`:
+To install the scaffold stack into your user directory use the `install` helper script:

     source ~/scaffold-daint/helpers/scaffold-install.sh

 # Usage

-In your SLURM job script use the helper script `~/scaffold-daint/helpers/scaffold-load.sh`:
+In your SLURM job script use the `load` helper script:

 ```
 #!/bin/bash -l